Thomas White (scholar): Works

 He wrote around 40 theological works, around which the "Blackloist controversy" arose, taking its name from his alias Blackloe (Blacklow, Blacloe).

-The first philosophical work of Thomas Hobbes, which remained unpublished until 1973, was on the De mundo dialogi tres of White, written in 1642.
+Thomas Hobbes wrote a refutation of White's De Mundo Dialogi Tres in 1642, which remained unpublished until 1973.
 The Institutionum peripateticarum (1646, English translation Peripatetical Institutions, 1656) represented itself as an exposition of the 'peripatetic philosophy' of Kenelm Digby.
 It was a scientific work, showing acceptance of the motion of the Earth and ideas of Galileo, but disagreeing with him on the cause of the tides.

 In 1654, he produced an edition of the Dialogues of the controversialist William Rushworth (or Richworth).
 The Grounds of Obedience and Government (1655) was written during the Protectorate of Oliver Cromwell.
 Its implicit message, the Blackloist line for Catholics, was submission to the de facto ruler.
 The political aim was to secure an accommodation, and religious tolerance for Catholicism, and this was particularly controversial since the achievement of the objective might be at the cost of the access of Jesuits to England.

 He replied to Joseph Glanvill's The Vanity of Dogmatizing (1661), an attack on Aristotelians, with Scire, sive sceptices (1663).